gamma-opt/Gogeta.jl/docs/src/cnns.md

 CNN_formulate!(jump, CNN_model, cnns)
 ```

-Check that the `JuMP` model produces the same outputs as the `Flux.Chain`.
+It can be checked that the `JuMP` model produces the same outputs as the `Flux.Chain`.

 ```julia
 vec(CNN_model(input)) ≈ image_pass!(jump, input)